northstowekarate/northstowekarate.github.io/kyu-syllabus/index.md

 ---
-title: Kyu Grading Syllabus
+title: JKA Kyu Grading Syllabus
 layout: base.njk
 description: Gradings are practical assessments where students demonstrate readiness to earn their next belt.
 This syllabus explains what's required at each kyu grade.
 date: "git Last Modified"
 priority: 0.6
 changeFrequency: yearly
 ---
-# JSKE Kyu Grading Syllabus
+# JKA & JSKE Kyu Grading Syllabus

 Karate students progress through a series of coloured belts, known as kyu grades, by demonstrating their skills in grading exams.
 Each grade has specific requirements for basic techniques, kata (forms), and kumite (sparring).